ShawnHymel/fail-badges/README.md

 |- README.md
 ```

 Make a pull request to this repo!
+See [this guide](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) for help on making pull requests.

 ## Resoruces